jpark132/389Rspring19/assignments/2_OSINT/README.md

 I was able to find a flag located in the html
 <!-- Good find!
 CMSC389R-{h1dd3n_1n_plain_5ight} -->
 the second was in the robots.txt file -Congrats!
 Flag is: CMSC389R-{h1ding_fil3s_in_r0bots_L0L}
+For these I just followed examples in the slides as I guessed that easter eggs from the slides would be used as problems in the hw

 6. What ports are open on the website?
 What services are running behind these ports?
 How did you discover this?